Practicing aural skills is one of the most important music theory exercises for any musician.

 What makes Meludia a great ear training app, is that your students can use it to work independently on their musical skills at home or at school.
 You still have the capability to monitor their progress, ensuring they are working on their ear training skills.

 Make Aural Training Fun!

-If you are you struggling to get your students to engage with aural training activities and are looking for creative ways to make aural training fun, then why not join us for our free live webinar on Friday morning Melbourne time?
+If you are you struggling to get your students to engage with aural training activities and are looking for creative ways to make aural training fun, then we can help you!

 - The realities of aural development in lessons.